aleecmp/videogamesapp/README.md

 **IMPORTANT:** In order to run this project locally, you'll need the latest stable version of Node and NPM.
 Please make sure you do before installing the dependencies.

-By the time I finished it (August, 2021), I was using these versions:
+By the time I finished it, I was using these versions:

 - **Node**: 12.18.3
 - **NPM**: 6.14.16